romainsauvez/angulator/README.md

 ## Install

-Add the script in the root folder of your Angular Project, near the src folder 1
+Add the script in the root folder of your Angular Project, near the src folder.

 ##  Use

 In the Terminal of your IDE or computer, just enter :